 Indonesia to finalise emergency COVID-19 measures on Wednesday

-JAKARTA: Indonesia is finalising emergency social restrictions aimed a containing a surge in coronavirus cases in the world's fourth most populous country, President Joko Widodo said on Wednesday (Jun 30).
+JAKARTA: Indonesia is finalising emergency social restrictions aimed at containing a surge in coronavirus cases in the world's fourth most populous country, President Joko Widodo said on Wednesday (Jun 30).

 "Today it will be finalised because the spike is very high," the president, popularly known as Jokowi told an event hosted by the Indonesian chamber of commerce, noting the restrictions would be applied on the islands of Java and Bali.